Can LLM Agents Simulate Multi-Turn Human Behavior? Evidence from Real Online Customer Behavior Data: Method

 To ensure the adaptability to unseen websites, we define and implement a \textbf{simplified HTML} format as our context representation.
 This format removes non-relevant elements such as scripts, CSS, and purely visual components while preserving essential structural information.
-Using simplified HTML offers several advantages compared to custom defined formats (domain specific language, DSLs) or markdown-based representations: (1) important structural elements, such as lists and tables, remain intact, and (2) LLMs are already familiar with the HTML format, eliminating the need to redefine common elements like ``button'' and ``input''.
+Using simplified HTML offers several advantages compared to custom-defined formats (Domain-Specific Languages, DSLs) or markdown-based representations: (1) important structural elements, such as lists and tables, remain intact, and (2) LLMs are already familiar with the HTML format, eliminating the need to redefine common elements like ``button'' and ``input''.

 The LLM agent needs to refer to specific elements within the HTML, such as identifying the exact button it intends to click.
 Since there is no built-in method to uniquely identify HTML elements, prior work has proposed approaches like assigning sequential IDs to elements \cite{kohVisualWebArenaEvaluatingMultimodal2024} or manually defining descriptive names for elements, such as \code{searchbox} \cite{yaoWebShopScalableRealWorld2022}.
 Following prior work \cite{luUXAgentLLMAgentBased2025}, we assign a unique hierarchical \textit{name} in natural language to each interactable element, including links, buttons, and input fields.
 This name is constructed by incorporating the names of all parent nodes.
 For instance, if a \code{<a>} tag named \code{view_product} resides within a \code{<div>} named \code{columbia_shirt}, the resulting hierarchical name will be \code{columbia_shirt.view_product}.